TIT8/BLE-sensor_PDM-microphone/README.md

 _What's better than Arduino for learning something new?_ 💪

+## Speech recognition with Wit.AI

+Since Arduino Nano 33 BLE sense is built on [Mbed os](https://os.mbed.com/mbed-os/) and the [nrf52840](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.nrf52832.ps.v1.1%2Fpdm.html) features an analog to digital frontend from a [microphone](https://docs.arduino.cc/tutorials/nano-33-ble-sense/microphone-sensor/) through a PDM-to-PCM chain to memory via DMA transfers, I used an RTOS thread to listen in background to the microphone and send audio samples to a Python receiver where the samples are processed.

 ### Requirements

 * [Arduino Nano 33 BLE Sense](https://docs.arduino.cc/hardware/nano-33-ble-sense/) or similar ([nRF52840](https://content.arduino.cc/assets/Nano_BLE_MCU-nRF52840_PS_v1.1.pdf)).